 What should I do immediately after an accident caused by a defective highway?

 I recently wrote a blog on the law in relation to highway claims governed by the Highways Act 1980.
-To be eligible to make a claim you will need to show some form of defect with the road or pavement in order to be able to hold the local council responsible.
+If you have been in invoved in an accident caused by defective highway, to be eligible to make a claim, you will need to show some form of defect with the road or pavement in order to be able to hold the local council responsible.

 So what should you do after this type of accident?

 If there are witnesses, you should try to record their names and contact details.
 Let them know that your solicitor may be in contact with them to record what they saw.

 As with any personal injury claim it is essential that you seek medical attention for your injuries.
 This is for two reasons: firstly, so that you can be reassured and have the recommended treatment and, secondly, so that a contemporaneous record is made of the accident.
 Be sure to tell the doctor exactly how the accident took place.

 The two most common types of defect which cause highway accidents are potholes and raised paving stones.
 It is crucial to try to measure the depth of the pothole or height of the raised paving stone.
 The general rule of thumb is that for a claim to be successful the defect needs to be at least one inch or 2½ cm deep or high.
 If the defect is less than this, your claim is unlikely to be successful.
 However, each case is different as a busy road in central London is vastly different to a country road in Cornwall.